 Luxembourg’s size makes it one of the forgotten countries in Europe, but if you are traveling through the region you could do far worse than to spend a little time in this historic duchy.
 Sandwiched between France, Belgium, and Germany, it definitely takes on characteristics of its neighbors, but there is plenty to make it unique at the same time.

 - There is a cathedral and palace in the center that are both worthwhile attractions and a series of military caves known as casemates are open for tours and provide excellent views in addition to the fascinating history of the caves themselves.

-The Moselle Valley is one of the area’s more famous wine regions.
+- The Moselle Valley is one of the area’s more famous wine regions.
 Known for their sweet and fruity whites, the areas wineries are a big draw from spring through autumn.
 There are several prominent wineries along the Moselle River and tours and tastings, of course, are available.

 Where To Stay

 There are hostels in Luxembourg to help save a few bucks.
 The city is small and the center is very nice, so consider paying a bit more for a great location.